josephsenior/Grinta-Agent/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest an idea for OpenHands
+about: Suggest an idea for Forge
 title: '[FEATURE] '
 labels: enhancement
 assignees: ''